 Returning to New England

 With the completion of this assignment, Robbie is now preparing to return back to New England at the end of this summer.
-When he arrives, he will spend the next year as a Site Associate at the Envision Providence location and assisting the International Alliance Church, which are perfect fits for Robbie’s current skill sets and an ideal training ground for his future assignment.
+When he arrives, he will spend the next year as a Site Associate at the Envision Providence location and assisting the International Alliance Church, which are perfect fits for Robbie’s current skill sets and an ideal training ground for his future.
 “My experience working with a team of ministers is very useful to understanding how programs like Envision work,” he explains.
 “I now also have a greater understanding of the need for community among internationals.
 Since I grew up in the area surrounding IAC and have a deep openness to other cultures, I feel confident I can create an inviting atmosphere and cultivate community through home groups and organic hangouts.”

-Adding another full-time staff member at Envision to support Robert and Amy Childs will dramatically increase the site’s ability to serve short-term mission teams over the next year as well, while also providing Robbie with training on leading teams and developing people who have a heart for ministry.
+Adding another staff member at Envision to support Robert and Amy Childs will dramatically increase the site’s ability to serve short-term mission teams over the next year as well, while also providing Robbie with training on leading teams and developing people who have a heart for ministry.

 Ongoing and Future Support

-We encourage all of the churches in the district to take advantage of Robbie’s time here to visit with your congregations and share his testimony from his time in Berlin, his goals for this next year here locally, and his future plans in France.
+We encourage all of the churches in the district to take advantage of Robbie’s time here to visit with your congregations and share his testimony from his time in Berlin, his goals for this next year here locally, and his future plans.
 To coordinate having Robbie speak at your church or to your missions teams, contact the district office directly and we will help facilitate the arrangements.

 For those feeling called or with more questions on missions and the international field, consider joining us at the Called Ones Gathering August 10-11, where we explain the various opportunities and pathways for serving in ministry.